-The Freshman and Sophomore Seminars arose from the conviction that early intellectual contact with faculty members would greatly enhance the undergraduate experience at Berkeley.
+Freshman and Sophomore Seminars (https://fss.berkeley.edu/) arose from the conviction that early intellectual contact with faculty members would greatly enhance the undergraduate experience at Berkeley.
 Professors from nearly every campus department join together each semester to offer an impressive array of seminars.
-The courses numbered 24 (and in some cases 90) bear 1 unit of credit; they are limited to 15 students, and freshmen are given priority for enrollment.
-The courses numbered 84 bear 1 or 2 units of credit; they are limited to 15 sophomores.
-The courses numbered 39A-39Z are limited to 25 freshmen and sophomores.
+The courses numbered 24 (and in some cases 90) bear one unit of credit; they are limited to 15 students and first-year students are given priority for enrollment.
+The courses numbered 84 bear one or two units of credit; they are limited to 15 sophomores.
+The courses numbered 39A-39Z are limited to 25 first-year students and sophomores.

 Seminars, which emphasize interaction and discussion, provide a counterpoint to the learning experience in Berkeley's large lecture halls.
 These seminars also offer lower-division students an unprecedented opportunity to explore a wide range of majors and even fields of study usually reserved for graduate students.
-As you browse through our website (http://fss.berkeley.edu/), you will find lower-division seminars sponsored by Letters and Science departments, as well as by the professional schools and colleges.
+As you browse through this Guide, you will find lower-division seminars sponsored by Letters and Science departments, as well as by the professional schools and colleges.